steinbear/funprojects/brisque/readme.txt

 ./brisquequality -im "imagename"

 The code also allows you to retrain the model.
 It can be acheived by setting -t flag to 1.
 We have provided the code to retrain the model using LIVE database.
-However, after suitable changes to the code, any image quality database with images and corresponding human judgments would work.
+However, after suitable changes to the code, any image quality database with images and corresponding human judgments can be used for training.

 Dependencies: